jacquescorbytuech/Blog/src/_posts/writing/20190902_weekly_reading.md

+---
-Title: Weekly Reading
+title: Weekly Reading
-Slug: 20190826-weekly-reading
+permalink: 20190826-weekly-reading
-Date: 2019-09-02 18:05
+date: 2019-09-02
-Summary: A day late but who's counting anyway?
+summary: A day late but who's counting anyway?
+---

 I'm *still* working my way through Catherine Nixey's [The Darkening Age: The Christian Destruction of the Classical World](https://www.goodreads.com/book/show/35450727-the-darkening-age), a couple days to go and it'll be done with it 🤞.
 It's not a bad book per say, but, well, I guess I'll get into it next week when I'm done with it.